phaserjs/phaser/README.md

 * Added Input.startPointer, Input.updatePointer and Input.stopPointer.
 * Phaser Input now confirmed working on Windows Phone 8 (Nokia Lumia 920).
 * Added Input.maxPointers to allow you to limit the number of fingers your game will listen for on multi-touch systems.
+* Added Input.addPointer.
+By default Input will create 5 pointers (+1 for the mouse).
+Use addPointer() to add up to a maximum of 10.
+* Added Input.position - a Vector2 object containing the most recent position of the most recently active Pointer.
+* Added Input.getDistance.
+Find the distance between the two given Pointer objects.
+* Added Input.getAngle.
+Find the angle between the two given Pointer objects.
 * Pointer.totalTouches value keeps a running total of the number of times the Pointer has been pressed.
-* Added Pointer.pointA and pointB - pointA is placed on touch, pointB is moved on update, useful for tracking distance/direction/gestures.
+* Added Pointer.position and positionDown. positionDown is placed on touch and position is update on move, useful for tracking distance/direction/gestures.
 * Added Game.state - now contains a reference to the current state object (if any was given).
 * Moved the Input start events from the constructors to a single Input.start method.
 * Added Input.disabled boolean to globally turn off all input event processing.